ACM40960/project-acm40690-monte-carlo-simulation-of-epl/README.md

 - Columns: `HomeTeam,AwayTeam` (no dates required for simulation).

->**Name consistency:** Verify that team names appear in *all* training, fixture, and point files.
+>**Name consistency:** Verify that team names appear same in *all* training, fixture, and point files.
 Results will suffer from simple mismatches ("Man City" vs. "Manchester City").
 To lessen these discrepancies, we made a few consistent manual adjustments to our CSV file.

 ---